shopavnu/avnu-marketplace/README-PERSONALIZATION.md

 The Avnu Marketplace Personalization & Recommendation System provides a robust, production-ready solution for delivering personalized product recommendations to users.
 This system tracks user preferences and behaviors, analyzes product similarities, and delivers highly relevant product suggestions throughout the shopping experience.

+The system also includes a Product Suppression & Merchant Notification component that ensures only high-quality product listings are displayed to customers by automatically validating product data, suppressing products with missing key information, and notifying merchants so they can fix issues.

 ## Key Features

 - **Personalized Recommendations**: Tailored product suggestions based on user browsing history, preferences, and behavior